efeiza/blakegilliland.github.io/_posts/2020-05-16-LAAnalysis.md

 <!-- ![](/Users/blakegilliland/Documents/GitHub/blakegilliland.github.io/images/LA_Paper_files/figure-gfm/unnamed-chunk-2-1.png) -->

-As can be seen not only by the result of our test, but also the shape of the data, the data certainly is approximately normal and thus we may perform parametric tests, specifically a two-sample, left-tailed, paired t-test (\(\alpha = .05\)).
+As can be seen not only by the result of our test, but also the shape of the data, the data certainly is approximately normal and thus we may perform parametric tests, specifically a two-sample, left-tailed, paired t-test (\($$\alpha = .05$$\)).

 ```r
 t.test(LA_DFW,NonLA_DFW,paired=TRUE,alternative="less") # Perform test for differences